ifly7charlie/onglide/readme.md

 ## Troubleshooting

-Default configuration configures url /wsstatus that allows you to see what is happening with the OGN feed on the server end PM2 also exposes some of these values and you can easily watch them using pm2 monit
+Uncomment startStatusServer() line in bin/ogn.js to configure url /wsstatus that allows you to see what is happening with the OGN feed on the server end
+PM2 also exposes some of these values and you can easily watch them using pm2 monit